tenpy/tenpy/doc/intro_npc.rst

 In the above examples, we had only a single charge conserved at a time, but you might be lucky and have multiple conserved quantities, e.g. if you have two chains coupled only by interactions.
-TenPy is designed to handle the general case of multiple charges.
+TeNPy is designed to handle the general case of multiple charges.
 When giving examples, we will restrict to one charge, but everything generalizes to multiple charges.